kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 for go itself (defaults to `https://proxy.golang.org`).
 To immediately fallback to the GitHub client and not use a go proxy, the environment variable could get set to `GOPROXY=off` or `GOPROXY=direct`.
+If a provider does not follow Go's semantic versioning, `clusterctl` may fail when detecting the correct version.
+In such cases, disabling the go proxy functionality via `GOPROXY=off` should be considered.

 #### Creating a provider repository on GitLab